Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Computational Results

 We also tested time-limited SOS2-CD-MD-R with BO warm-starts, with varying time limit allocations to the warm-starts.
-In other words, we execute Algorithm \ref{A:SOS2_CD_augmented} where the $warmStartProcedure$ is Bayesian Optimization.
-The warm-start trials have names ending in BO-$TL$, where $TL$ is the BO warm-start time limit in minutes.
-Table \ref{T:ws} presents the performances statistics across 50 trials each with a 1-hour limit.
-All outcomes are expressed in surplus USD over the average 1-hour BO benchmark performance.
+Essentially, we execute Algorithm \ref{A:SOS2_CD_augmented} where the $warmStartProcedure$ is Bayesian Optimization.
+Warm-start trials have names ending in BO-$TL$, where $TL$ is the BO warm-start time limit in minutes.
+Table \ref{T:ws} presents results across 50 trials each with a 1-hour limit.
+All outcomes are expressed in surplus USD over the average performance of 1-hour BO benchmark.

-First, we observe that all four variations of our approach, even without warm-starts, significantly outperform the BO benchmark in terms of the average (by \$13.5K-\$19.3K) and best-case (by \$5.1K-\$5.8K) performance.
-Moreover, our approaches with multidimensional search (SOS2-CD-MD-R and SOS2-CD-MD), beat the BO benchmark also on the worst-case performance across the 50 trials (by \$7.5K-\$22.3K).
-Note that the average-case as well as the worst-case performance of the approaches with either acceleration strategy (MD or R or both) were superior to those of the basic SOS2-CD approach.
-The BF-CD approach never terminated within the one-hour time limit; in fact, BF-CD could not even evaluate one full set of anchors in all but 7 cases.
+First, we see that all four variations of our approach, even without warm-starts, significantly outperform the BO benchmark in terms of the average (by \$13.5K-\$19.3K) and best-case (by \$5.1K-\$5.8K) performance.
+Moreover, our approaches with multidimensional search (SOS2-CD-MD-R and SOS2-CD-MD), beat the BO benchmark even on the worst-case performance across the 50 trials (by \$7.5K-\$22.3K).
+Note that the average and worst-case performances of the approaches with either acceleration strategy (MD or R or both) were superior to those of the basic SOS2-CD approach.
+BF-CD never terminated within the one-hour time limit; in fact, it could not even evaluate one full set of anchors in all but 7 cases.
 Furthermore, our approaches with warm-starts perform even better than those without.
-In particular, a 40-minute BO warm-start drastically outperforms the benchmarks in the worst case and provides the best average-case performance, while 20 minute BO warm-start provides the strongest best-case performance.
-In summary, all our approaches significantly beat benchmarks, and all three acceleration strategies (random search, slanted search and warm-start) were found to enhance the performance of our basic SOS2-CD solution approach.
+In particular, a 40-minute BO warm-start drastically outperforms the benchmarks in the worst case and provides the best average-case performance, while a 20-minute BO warm-start has the strongest best-case performance.
+In summary, all our approaches significantly beat benchmarks, and all three acceleration strategies (random search, slanted search and warm-start) enhanced the performance of our basic SOS2-CD solution approach.